PostHog/posthog.com/contents/blog/writing-for-developers.md

 By: [James Hawkins](https://twitter.com/james406), Co-Founder/CEO of PostHog

-As a founder, one of the most surprsingly important skills I've realized I have is hitting the front page of [HackerNews](https://news.ycombinator.com).
+As a founder, one of the most surprisingly important skills I've realized I have is hitting the front page of [HackerNews](https://news.ycombinator.com).

 Out of five posts that I hoped would get there, four did.
 Look mom, lots of traffic: